MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

     2. At the top of the Repository, locate the Settings button on the menu.

     3. Scroll down the Settings page until you locate the Pages section.
-It can be display in a separate bar in the left of the screen.
+It can be displayed in a separate bar in the left of the screen.

     4. Under Source, click the dropdown called None and select Master/Main Branch.